fadrian06/SublimeLinter-contrib-phpstan/README.md

 Before installing this plugin, you must ensure that `phpstan` is installed on your system.

+Its suggested to install PHPStan globally with composer.
 ```
 composer global require phpstan/phpstan-shim
 ```